EvelynMT/Final-Project/README.md

 # Final Project
-A game I/m creating for a class final project
+A game I'm creating for a class final project